Scytl/freddie/README.md

 #### --help

-    $ fess --help
+    $ freddie --help

 Show documentation

 #### --version

-    $ fess --version
+    $ freddie --version

 Show version

 #### --config

-    $ fess --config /path/to/nondefault/config.json
+    $ freddie --config /path/to/nondefault/config.json

-Use the specified file as server configuration instead of the default `.fessrc`
+Use the specified file as server configuration instead of the default `.freddie.json`

 #### --noconf

-    $ fess --noconf
+    $ freddie --noconf

-Ignore the `.fessrc` config file in the current directory
+Ignore the `.freddie.json` config file in the current directory

 Useful when used with the server-related options like `--root`

 ### [server-related options]

-The following options will be passed through directly to the **fess** library
+The following options will be passed through directly to the **freddie** library

 For further information see the API documentation below